 Create Database

 Using the cPanel, creating a MySQL database, adding a user and then connecting the two together is a real snap.
-At one time it used to be a quite messy process, but this is now just so easy.
+At one time, it used to be a quite messy process, but this is now just so easy.

 In the cPanel, find the Databases section and click on “MySQL Databases” link.

-At the top of the next page the first box is to add a new database name.
+At the top of the next page, the first box is to add a new database name.
 Just type in a name and click on ‘Create Database’.

 You’ll see a page telling you the database was created.

-Now add a user name and password in the ‘Add New User’ section and click ‘Create User’.
+Now add a username and password in the ‘Add New User’ section and click ‘Create User’.

 Another page will come up to tell you the new user was created.